 The UNESCO Man and the Biosphere (MAB) Programme is an Intergovernmental Scientific Programme, launched in the early 1970s, aimed at setting a scientific basis for the improvement of the relationships between people and their environment.
 It is not a legally binding convention, but simply a cooperative venture between nations and UN agencies.
 Sites are identified in which sustainable development and conservation goals can both be aided by use of appropriate science.
 They are often seen as a means of empowering local communities to better manage their natural resources.
 Designation gives an international profile to a site, which also means it receives closer scrutiny and greater pressure for wise management.
 A good example is the Ranong Biosphere Reserve, located in Ranong Province, southern Thailand.
 It was declared on December 1997, covers an area of 30,309 ha, is administered by the Ranong Mangrove Research Center, and is protected by the National Reserve Forest Act.
-Various departments are responsible for managing different resources, e.g., the Department of Marine and Coastal Resources is responsible for managroves.
-The reserve comprises mangrove, tropical rain forest and seagrass ecosystems.
+Various departments are responsible for managing different resources, e.g., the Department of Marine and Coastal Resources is responsible for managing different resources, e.g., the Department of Marine and Coastal Resources is responsible for managing different resources, e.g., the Department of Marine and Seagrass ecosystems.
 Mangroves are the predominant ecosystem and not only represent the largest concentration remaining in Thailand, but also one of the most extensive in the Indo-Pacific.
 There are 24 species of mangroves, as well as shrubs, and vines, and more than 300 animal species have been identified.
 As of 2000, some 4,000 people have been living within this reserve, mainly subsiding on a fish and shrimp farm.
 Villagers living landward of the mangroves edge predominantly derive their incomes from a fruit orchard, rubber plantation, cashew nut plantation and shrimp farming.
 Tourism has barely been developed, and there is a good potential for growth in this sector.
-The Ranong Mangrove Research Center has a long history of scientific research in this area, and focuses on topics such as mangrove reforestation and rehabilitation, and hum
+The Ranong Mangrove Research Center has a long history of scientific resea